 Mendeley is a platform for researchers to organize, collaborate, and discover research.
 It is essentially a reference management tool combined with an online social network that allows it to be a collaboration and discovery platform for researchers.
 The social network is a searchable database of over 570 million crowd-sourced documents, with real-time usage data and over 2.6 million users.

-All SGEM Conferences on Social Sciences and Art papers from 2014 till 2017 are indexed in Mendeley (for more information, groups et., please contact us).
-Proceedings 2018 are in a technical process of the importing.
+All SGEM Conferences on Social Sciences and Art papers from 2014 till 2020 are indexed in Mendeley (for more information, groups et., please contact us).

 Please take a look to the Mendeley Website